hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

    blending), Roland is left in the final stop, Tower Station, the door to the Dark Tower, the only one in All-World.
 The old ones built this station and tried everything to open that portal, yet never successfuly.
 Blaine commits suicide.
-Black Thirteen *weaks up*, starts to vibrate and with a deafening sound grows and expands absorving everything like a blackhole, including Roland.
+Black Thirteen *wakes up*, starts to vibrate and with a deafening sound grows and expands absorving everything like a blackhole, including Roland.
 The gunslinger has this vision of the rose that holds all the suns and all the universes that Jake saw in NYC, and all the lovecroftian beings